Leroy Wright: Professional career

 After his collegiate career ended, Wright was selected in the second round (16th overall) of the 1960 NBA draft by the Boston Celtics.
-He never played in the National Basketball Association, however.
+He never played in the National Basketball Association, however, due to him being one of the many players implicated in the 1961 NCAA University Division men's basketball gambling scandal.
 He spent two seasons playing in the ABA in 1967–68 as a member of the Pittsburgh Pipers and then in 1968–69 when the team relocated to become the Minnesota Pipers.
 During his rookie season, Pittsburgh won the ABA Finals, four games to three, over the New Orleans Buccaneers.
 It was the first ABA championship in the league's history.
 For the season, Wright played in 17 games and averaged 3.4 points and 6.4 rebounds.
 He played another 13 games during the playoffs in which he averaged 2.0 points and 5.6 rebounds en route to the championship.

 When the franchise relocated to Minnesota for the following season, Wright remained on the team but only played in 10 games and averaged a diminished 0.8 points and 3.0 rebounds.
 Since he was 30 years old at that point, Wright's career came to a close when he was not re-signed after the season.